Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/compass/README.md

 val map = ArcGISMap(BasemapStyle.ArcGISImagery)

 // create a MapInterface
-val mapState = MapInterface(map)
+val mapInterface = MapInterface(map)

-// get the current map rotation from the MapState and hoist it as a state val mapRotation by mapState.mapRotation.collectAsState(flowType = DuplexFlow.Type.Read)
+// get the current map rotation from the MapInterface and hoist it as a state val mapRotation by mapInterface.mapRotation.collectAsState(flowType = DuplexFlow.Type.Read)

 // show a composable map using the MapInterface ComposableMap(
     modifier = Modifier.fillMaxSize(),
-    mapInterface = mapState
+    mapInterface = mapInterface
 ) {
     Row(modifier = Modifier
         .height(IntrinsicSize.Max)